phreaknation/phaserwebcomponents/README.md

 - [ ] Progress Bar - Provides feedback and displays progress over time.
 - [ ] Radial Menu - Circular menu.
 - [ ] Radial Menu Item - Circular menu item.
-- [ ] Showcase - Features content such as with a jumbotron or well.
 - [ ] Slider - A range picker between two number values.
 - [ ] Tab - Tabs to traverse panels.
 - [ ] Timer - Timer component that can be used for count downs or ups as well as triggering events.